 Let us therefore glory wisely as unto Jehovah for the works that he did in the days of our fathers.

-Thanksgiving is nigh upon us, and the following discourse was delivered on this day, November 24th, in the year 1853, by the Rev. Robert Sunderland, pastor of the First Presbyterian Church in Washington, D.C.
+Thanksgiving is upon us, and the following discourse was delivered not on this day, but on November 24th (close enough!), in the year 1853, by the Rev. Robert Sunderland, pastor of the First Presbyterian Church in Washington, D.C.
 While this discourse is interesting on many levels, it is at times flowery and it is perhaps too patriotic for the taste of many today.
 Yet Rev. Sunderland is also often insightful, even prescient.
 If nothing else, his discourse presents us with a reminder to first be thankful for all that we enjoy as citizens of this nation, and then to pray for all that are in authority:—

 I exhort therefore, that, first of all, supplications, prayers, intercessions, and giving of thanks, be made for all men;